Maritozzi

 - Create a warm environment for the dough.

-- It’s best not to add extra flour.
-Use a little oil to prevent the dough from sticking to your hands and the work surface.
-However if the dough is completely unmanageable even after completely the folds in Step 4, add a little flour to make the dough more manageable.
+- When folding the dough, use a little oil to prevent the dough from sticking to your hands and the work surface.
+However, if the dough is completely unmanageable even after completing the folds in Step 4, add a little flour to make the dough more manageable.

 - Have the cream very cold before whipping.
 Start whisking slowly and gradually increase speed.